 - i.
 Check with Panchayat; then - ii.
-RTI to Dept of Women & Children (For contacts click here). - iii.
+For Balika Samriddi RTI to Ministry of Women and Children here . - iii.
+For Ladli Laxmi RTI to MP Dept of Women & Children (For contacts click here). - iv.
+For Kanyadan Yojana RTI to Dept of Social Justice here. - v.
 Using the Central Government's on-line grievance redressal here